Home - Bookapy Book Preview

 “Okay.”

-Col smiled, excited at my agreement.
+Col smiled, delighted at my agreement.
 “Where shall we meet?”

 “How about in the library?
-Whoever gets there first can stay warm and dry while they wait.”
+That way, whoever gets there first can stay warm and dry while they wait.”

-The next day I caught a number six bus and went on into the town and then walked to the library.
+The next day, I caught a number six bus into the town and then walked to the library.
 I found Col and greeted him in German.
-The young librarian at the desk heard me and sniffed, sharply.
+The young librarian at the desk heard me and sniffed.

-Col sighed, speaking English.
-“Willi, many people suffered in the war and blame the Germans.
+Col sighed.
+“Willi, you must understand many people suffered in the war and blame the Germans for that.
+Some of them cannot move past that.
 Mutti and I have talked about it and I can see it happening when people realise I am German.”

 “No, but I am German, Willi.”
 His shoulders slumped in resignation.